hashgraph/hedera-forking/README.md

 The goal of this test is to validate that our HTS emulation matches the behavior of the real HTS (provided by Hedera Services).
 The test works as follow.
-It first creates an HTS token on a Local Node.
+It first creates an HTS token on a Solo network.
-Then, it proceeds to start a local network (Foundry's Anvil) forked from the Local Node after token creation.
+Then, it proceeds to start a local network (Foundry's Anvil) forked from Solo after token creation.
-The same test cases are executed on both networks, first on Anvil, and then on Local Node, where they yield the same result.
+The same test cases are executed on both networks, first on Anvil, and then on Solo, where they yield the same result.

 > [!NOTE]
 > The test sets the `DEBUG_DISABLE_BALANCE_BLOCKNUMBER` environment variable used by the Mirror Node client.